-Colonoscony clinical care standard indicators: 1- Proportion of patients scheduled for a colonoscopy whose bowel preparation was adequate Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY4.0 (CC BY4.0) licence.
+Colonoscopy clinical care standard indicators: 1-Proportion of patients scheduled for a colonoscopy

+Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and \ Velfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
-You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
+You may distribute, remix and build on this website's material but must attribute the AIHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-Colonoscopy clinical care standard indicators: 1-Proportion of patients scheduled for a colonoscopy whose bowel preparation was adequate Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: 1-Proportion of patients scheduled for a colonoscopy whose bowel preparation was adequate METEOR identifier: 691696 Registration status: Australian Commission on Safety and Quality in Health Care, Standard 11/09/2018 Health, Standard 26/03/2019 Description: Proportion of patients undergoing a colonoscopy with an adequately prepared bowel.
+Colonoscopy clinical care standard indicators: 1-Proportion of patients scheduled for a colonoscopy whose bowel preparation was adequate Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: 1-Proportion of patients scheduled for a colonoscopy whose bowel preparation was adequate METEOR identifier: 721276 Registration status: Health, Qualified 19/09/2019 Description: Proportion of patients undergoing a colonoscopy with an adequately prepared bowel.

 Indicator set: Clinical care standard indicators: colonoscopy

-Australian Commission on Safety and Quality in Health Care, Standard

-11/09/2018

-Health, Standard 26/03/2019
+Health, Qualified 19/09/2019

 Collection and usage attributes

 Population group age

 from: